jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 :width: 500
 :name: 09-normal-map-closeup-figure

-Close up of the normal map applied to a cube object.
+Close up of the normal map applied to teapot objects.
 ```

-## Re-orthogonising the tangent space vectors
+## Re-orthogonalising the tangent space vectors

 When a vertex is shared by multiple triangles the normal vector for the vertex will be calculated as an average of the normal vectors for the triangles ({numref}`averaged-normal-figure`).
 This helps to create an appearance of a smooth surface where the edges of the triangles are hidden.